adeziio/curious-about-things/README.md

 Instagram's servers fetch the video themselves, so publishing requires a **publicly reachable HTTPS URL** for the episode MP4.
 The application derives it automatically from however you are browsing the UI:

-* Locally: run `run_windows.bat` with cloudflared installed — the script auto-starts a quick tunnel and prints the public URL.
+* Locally: run `runner.bat` with cloudflared installed — the script auto-starts a quick tunnel and prints the public URL.
 Browse the app through that URL.
 * On RunPod: expose port 8000 as an HTTP port and browse through the provided `https://<pod-id>-8000.proxy.runpod.net` URL.

 If the derived host is `localhost`, the server logs a warning and publish failures include the exact unreachable URL for diagnosis.